godotengine/godot-docs/tutorials/3d/particles/collision.rst

 To create an SDF collision node, add a new child node to your scene and select ``GPUParticlesCollisionSDF3D`` from the list of available nodes.
 SDF collision nodes have to be baked in order to have any effect on particles in the level.
-To do that, click the ``Bake SDF`` button in the viewport toolbar while the SDF collision node is selected and choose a directory to store the baked data.
+To do that, click the :button:`Bake SDF` button in the viewport toolbar while the SDF collision node is selected and choose a directory to store the baked data.
 Since SDF collision needs to be baked in the editor, it's static and cannot change at runtime.